clamquarter/National-Parks/README.md

 # National Parks

 <h3>Summary</h3>
 National Parks is a project from my Thinkful Engineering Immersion Intro.
 A working deployment can be found <a href="https://clamquarter.github.io/thinkful-ei-national-parks/">here</a>.
-Students were tasked with:
+Students were tasked with:<br><br>

 <ul>
 <li>Popluating a web app's data with API requests.</li>